Information for Practitioners

 This pack has been designed by Leicestershire Police, in conjunction with partners involved in children's social care, health, education and local care providers.
 The pack includes useful information regarding police policy and procedure and also information around responding to risks faced by looked after children.

 The reason for having a standard referral process across agencies/organisations is to ensure that professionals working in operational, supervisory and support roles are aware of the process.
-They will also be able to access a standard way of bringing suitable cases to the attention of the relevant SIRG programme group through their children's safeguarding leads.
+They will be able to access a standard way of bringing suitable cases to the attention of the relevant CRG programme group through their children's safeguarding leads.

-The referral form can be accessed here.
+The referral form can be accessed on this page.

 Child Protection Information Sharing (CP-IS)